 When to Plant Boxwoods

 Shrub planting is best done in spring or summer so that it can get well established before winter.
-Spring is best, because while a new planting is becoming acclimated to its new environment, extreme weather conditions like heat or drought can cause undue stress.
-Your local nursery s also likely to have the best selection of boxwoods in spring, but check with the manager in case they'll be getting an additional shipment, which might mean a better selection.
+Spring is best because while a new planting is becoming acclimated to its new environment, extreme weather conditions like heat or drought can cause undue stress.
+Your local nursery is also likely to have the best selection of boxwoods in spring, but check with the manager in case they'll be getting an additional shipment, which might mean a better selection.

 Before purchasing your boxwood shrubs, determine your needs and preferences.
 Do you want small, rounded shrubs that will need a minimum of pruning?
 Do you want to use boxwoods to plant a hedge?
 If so, get small ones and plant them about a foot apart.
 Do you want larger boxwoods to serve as foundation or specimen plants?
 Do a bit of research into the different varieties, determine what is best for your growing zone, and check the dimensions of mature size expectations on the label.
 Some boxwoods will grow very tall but these days the smaller, more compact hybrids are the most widely available for home gardeners.